 To get the most comfortable position sitting upright, perch yourself upwards against the headboard (or wall if you don’t have one), and stretch your legs out for your computer to sit atop your lap.
 This way, there’s no strain on your back, and your fans get the airflow they need.

 You can also lie facing upwards, with raised knees and the laptop upon your lap.
 This gives the laptop support as well as the least amount of strain on your eyes.
 You can tilt the screen as well to help adjust the angle you see best at.
-With both of these methods, you should try to use one of the methods above for the best cooling method for your laptop.
+With both of these methods, you should try to use one of the methods above as a way to keep your gaming laptop cool.

 Frequently Asked Laptop In Bed Questions

 How hot is too hot for a laptop?

 The highest temperature an active laptop works at is about 158F, and this is usually okay.
 However, if it starts to get hotter, it may start causing some problems.
 At roughly 194F, your GPU and CPU will start to go bad, and any hotter than that could be a fire hazard.